Retail Real Estate Investing Blog | RockStep Capital

 Before Andy Weiner became a leader in retail real estate, he was stocking shelves, folding clothes, and overseeing store operations in his family’s business—Weiner Stores.
 What started as a single value-priced clothing store founded by his grandfather, Isadore Weiner, grew into a regional powerhouse with 159 locations across Texas, Louisiana, and Mississippi.

-For Andy, this wasn’t just a job but an immersive education in consumer behavior, retail logistics, and real estate strategy.
+For Andy, this was an immersive education in consumer behavior, retail logistics, and real estate strategy.
 In the aisles of Weiner Stores, he gained the insights that would later shape his career as the founder of RockStep Capital, a retail real estate investment firm that has built or acquired nearly 10 million square feet of shopping centers.

 Imagine a time before online shopping when finding affordable, quality clothing meant heading to your local store.
 This was the world in which Weiner Stores thrived.